hyperledger/fabric-ca/docs/source/users-guide.rst

        userfilter: (uid=%s)

-See ``FABRIC_CA/scripts/run-ldap-tests`` for a script which starts an OpenLDAP docker image, configures it, runs the LDAP tests in ``FABRIC_CA/cli/server/ldap/ldap_test.go``, and stops the OpenLDAP server.
+See ``FABRIC_CA/scripts/run-ldap-tests`` for a script which starts an OpenLDAP Docker image, configures it, runs the LDAP tests in ``FABRIC_CA/cli/server/ldap/ldap_test.go``, and stops the OpenLDAP server.